robin-hutchinson/shiny_multikey/README.md

-# phorid_multikey
+# shiny_multikey
-Building a shiny app for developing a polythetic key for UK Phoridae
+Building a shiny app for developing a polythetic keys